 The BAPs share a common embankment that separates the ponds.
 The ponds are reportedly lined with clay, but the thickness and hydraulic conductivity of the clay are unknown.
-One 24-inch steel pipe in each pond allows water to be returned to the plant for reuse.
-Additionally, both ponds have two discharge points.
-The discharge points consist of an outlet structure with a horizontal 12-inch steel discharge pipe at an approximate elevation of 489 feet MSL (bottom drain used to empty the pond), and a vertical 12-inch steel overflow pipe at an approximate of elevation 499 feet MSL (normal operation level pool drain).
+One 24-inch steel pipe in each pond allowed water to be returned to the plant for reuse.
+Additionally, both ponds had two discharge points.
+The discharge points consisted of an outlet structure with a horizontal 12-inch steel discharge pipe at an approximate elevation of 489 feet MSL (historically used as a bottom drain to empty the pond), and a vertical 12-inch steel overflow pipe at an approximate of elevation 499 feet MSL (historically used under normal operation to maintain the operating pond level).

-The outfall structure is in one corner of each pond (northeast for North BAP and southeast for South BAP) and is partially surrounded by steel sheet piling.
+The historical outfall structure is in one corner of each pond (northeast for North BAP and southeast for South BAP) and is partially surrounded by steel sheet piling.
 The sheet piling and pond berms create an opening for water to reach the discharge pipes.
-This opening is typically protected by floating sorbent booms.
-Water from these outlets discharge to Calaveras Lake through a TPDES permitted outfall.
+While the BAPs were in operation, this opening was typically protected by floating sorbent booms.
+Water from these outlets discharged to Calaveras Lake through a TPDES permitted outfall.
+As of the date of this CPC Plan, the BAPs have been dewatered and are undergoing closure.